Euler-Cauchy Equation

 - $(1-a)^2 - 4b < 0$: Complex conjugate roots

-General Solution Forms Based on the Discriminant Sign
+Forms of the General Solution Based on the Sign of the Discriminant

-In this case, the basis of solutions for equation ($\ref{eqn:euler_cauchy_eqn}$) on any interval is
+In this case, a basis of solutions for equation ($\ref{eqn:euler_cauchy_eqn}$) on any interval is

 \[y = c_1 x^{m_1} + c_2 x^{m_2} \label{eqn:general_sol_1}\tag{4}\]II.
 Real Double Root $m = \cfrac{1-a}{2}$